EPCCed/archer-gpu-course/section-2.05/README.md

 ### The solution

-In practice, potentially unsafe updates to any form of shared memory must be protected by appropriate synchronisation: guarentees that operations happen in the correct order.
+In practice, potentially unsafe updates to any form of shared memory must be protected by appropriate synchronisation: guarantees that operations happen in the correct order.

 For global memory, we require a so-called *atomic* update.
 For our